microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-schema.md

 This section includes information about the update capabilities for the [schema](/graph/api/resources/schema?view=graph-rest-beta&preserve-view=true) API.

 > [!NOTE]
-> It is strongly recommended to re-ingest items after an update, to bring them to the latest schema.
-Without re-ingestion, the behavior of the items will be inconsistent.
+> We recommend that you reingest items after an update, to bring them to the latest schema.
+Without reingestion, the behavior of the items will be inconsistent.

 ### Adding a property

-You can add a property to your schema, doing so does not require re-ingestion, but it is recommended.
+You can add a property to your schema; doing so does not require reingestion, but it is recommended.

 When you add a property, you can include all the search attributes that you need.

 ### Adding/removing a search capability

 You can add specific search attributes to a property, but keep in mind that you cannot add a refiner search attribute as a schema change.
-Also it is not possible to use refinable attributes as searchable capabilities.
+Also, it is not possible to use refinable attributes as searchable capabilities.

-Adding a search capability requires re-ingestion.
+Adding a search capability requires reingestion.

 ### Adding/removing an alias

 You can add or remove aliases, and use them for your search queries.

-Consider that you will be unable to remove the original alias of a refinable property that was auto-created by the system.
+Consider that you will be unable to remove the original alias of a refinable property that was autocreated by the system.

 ### Adding/removing a semantic label